DINHQuangDung1999/quadloco/README.md

     --headless
 ```

-Relevant arguments:
+Important options:

-- `--collect_data` enables RGB-D trajectory buffering and saving.
-Without this flag, the
+- `--collect_data` enables dataset recording.
+Without it, the script only runs
-  script behaves as a normal play loop and does not write a dataset.
+  the environment.
-- `--dataset_format pt|lerobot` selects legacy per-episode PyTorch files or a directly
+- `--dataset_format pt|lerobot` selects per-episode PyTorch files or a LeRobot
-  loadable LeRobot v3 dataset.
-The default remains `pt`.
+  v3 dataset.
+The default is `pt`.
-- `--num_episodes N` sets the number of completed trajectories to save.
-The default is 10.
+- `--num_episodes N` controls the number of completed trajectories to save.
 - `--dataset_dir PATH` sets the output directory.
-The default is
-  `datasets/goal_navigation`.
-- `--num_envs N` controls parallel environments.
-The default is 1 to prevent neighboring
+- `--num_envs N` controls the number of parallel environments.
+Keep it at `1`
-  environments from appearing in the camera images.
+  for camera collection so neighboring environments do not appear in images.
-- `--checkpoint PATH` selects the trained locomotion checkpoint.
-- `--headless` disables the interactive viewer.
-Omit it to watch the robot-following viewer.
+- `--headless` disables the viewer.
+Omit it to watch collection.
+- `--push_to_hub` uploads a finalized LeRobot dataset.
+Authenticate first with
+  `hf auth login`.

+Camera rendering is enabled automatically.

+### PyTorch dataset format

-Camera rendering is enabled automatically by the collection script.
-Each episode is saved
+Each completed episode is saved immediately:
-immediately as a separate file:

 ```text
 datasets/goal_navigation/